-This desert city is not exactly a new snowbird destination for winter visitors, but it’s becoming increasingly popular as Boomers reach retirement age.
-Along with moderate winter temperatures and low humidity (its climate is among the driest in the United States), Las Vegas offers world-class entertainment and dining options.
+This desert city is not exactly a new snowbird destination for winter visitors, but it’s becoming increasingly popular for retirees.
+Along with moderate winter temperatures and low humidity (its climate is among the driest in the United States), Las Vegas offers world-class golf courses, entertainment and dining options.

 Housing choices are many and varied.
 If you’re looking into buying a second home, the market for high-end houses and condos is quickly rebounding.
 Would-be renters have plenty of options, as do RV owners: Along with a selection of RV parks (some located at large casinos), there are also more luxurious RV resorts.

 Basing yourself in Las Vegas puts you in convenient proximity to other Nevada communities, as well as spectacular natural settings and national parks.
-And, of course, if you love a good casino, you won’t be disappointed.
+And, of course, if you like casinos, you won’t be disappointed.

-While the Phoenix area attracts more snowbirds, Tucson, 118 miles to the south, is not without its winter devotees.
-And there’s plenty to see and do for seasonal residents in this city of 520,000 people, spread out across the Sonoran Desert.
+While the Phoenix area attracts more snowbirds, Tucson, which is 118 miles to the south, is not without its winter devotees.
+And there’s plenty to see and do for seasonal residents in this city of 520,000 people.
+Spread out across the Sonoran Desert, Tucson strikes a unique balance of city life with the feel of a laid-back resort town.

-Art lovers will find a range of museums here, and foodies will have their pick of restaurants.
-Outdoorsy types can explore city, state and national parks that celebrate the desert environment.
+Art lovers will find a range of museums here, foodies will have their pick of restaurants and outdoorsy types can explore city, state and national parks.
 In the winter and spring, Tucson hosts a variety of festivals and events, like the Tucson Gem and Mineral Show.
 These draw tourists from near and far.

 Think Utah winters are all about cold weather and snow-capped mountain peaks?
 Think again.
 The Mojave Desert city of St. George, in the southwestern corner of the state, is actually closer in climate (and distance) to Las Vegas than to the ski resorts in northern Utah.

 St. George has been a snowbird destination for decades, but it’s becoming more popular as the city grows.
-And it’s not hard to see why: Sunny over 300 days a year on average, with winter temperatures in the 50s and 60s and relatively little precipitation.
-St. George is an ideal place to enjoy outdoor activities like:
+And it’s not hard to see why considering it has over 300 days of sunshine a year on average, plus winter temps in the 50s and 60s and relatively little precipitation, making St. George an ideal place to enjoy outdoor activities like:

 • Biking